triton-inference-server/model_navigator/docs/run.md

 # Max delay time that the dynamic batcher will wait to form a batch.
 [ max_queue_delay_us: integer ]

+# The maximum GPU memory in bytes the model can use temporarily during execution for TensorRT acceleration.
+[ tensorrt_max_workspace_size: integer ]

 # The method used  to launch the Triton Server.
 # 'local' assume tritonserver binary is available locally.